 How to take it

 Cash machines are available in all major cities and towns, and so taking a debit or credit card with a PIN number is the most convenient way of withdrawing money while on your trip, and in most shops and restaurants you can also pay by card.
 However, since cards can get lost, damaged, withheld or blocked, you should not rely exclusively on a card to access funds.
-We recommend that additionally you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), which you can exchange into local currency, and possibly some travellers’ cheques, though these are gradually falling out of use (American Express are the most widely accepted).
+We recommend that additionally you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), which you can exchange into local currency.
 Dollar bills should be in good condition, soiled or torn bills may be refused.
 You can take sterling, but the exchange rate is not always competitive or even available, restricting the number of places where you can change money.